This post contains affiliate links.

 In Conclusion

 Well!
-I have talked about how you can prepare yourself and what you can say to ask someone to call you.
+I have discussed how to prepare yourself and what you can say to ask someone to call you.
 I hope it will ease your effort.

 Thanks for reading!